 3. Next, consider whether the claimant may have a right of residence in order to facilitate the right of residence of a child.

-This article focusses on the last of these steps.
+This article focuses on the last of these steps.
 The caselaw of the Court of Justice of the European Union (ECJ) has identified a number of situations where, in order to enable a child to exercise a right of residence, it is necessary for her/his primary carer to also be regarded as having a right to reside.
 Below, the scenarios in which a child may have a right of residence which means her/his primary carer might also need to be accorded such a right are considered.

 Baumbast, Teixeira and Ibrahim

 The best known, and most frequently relied upon, child’s right of residence which necessitates a right of residence being accorded to the child’s primary carer is that which arises under Article 12 of EC Regulation 1612/68 (from 1 June 2012, Article 10 of Regulation 495/2011).
 Article 12, gives a right to enter and complete education1 to the child of someone who is or has been a migrant worker in the state in which the migrant works (or worked).
 In Case C-413/99 Baumbast and R v SSHD ECR I-07091, the ECJ held that for this right to education to be effective, the child must have a right of residence.
 The Court went on to hold that the primary carer of the child must also have a right of residence in order to facilitate the child’s right of residence.
 In Case C-480/08 Teixeira v LB Lambeth ECR I01107 and Case C-310/08 LB Harrow v Ibrahim ECR I-01965, the Court clarified that the rights of residence held by the child and her/his primary carer in this instance did not depend on either of them having sufficient resources to avoid being a burden on the social assistance system of the UK.